slott56/py-web-tool/README.rst

 techniques.
 Further, the "narrative arc" of a presentation may not follow the source code as layed out for the compiler.

-pyWeb is a literate programming tool based on Knuth's Web to combine the actions of weaving a document with tangling source files.
+**py-web-tool** is a literate programming tool based on Knuth's Web to combine the actions of weaving a document with tangling source files.
 It is independent of any particular document markup or source language.
 Is uses a simple set of markup tags to define chunks of code and